[Updated for 2023]

-In fact, according to Infosys, “59% of shoppers who have experienced personalization believe it has a noticeable influence on purchasing.”
+In fact, according to SmarterHQ, “72% of customers will only engage with personalized messaging.”
 After all, who doesn’t enjoy feeling important to a company, especially when you choose to spend money on their products or services?

 Interested in learning more about Variable Data Printing and using it for your next marketing campaign?
 Contact our experts at Ironmark today!